⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 Icon choice

 The default icon is close-circled (a circled X) because it reads as a clear stop signal across cultures and is already in the brand icon registry.
-If a more specific icon better describes the rule (e.g. palette for "don't recolour", crop for "don't crop"), substitute it — the icon slot accepts any brand icon.
+If a more specific icon better describes the rule (e.g. palette for "don't recolour", crop for "don't crop"), substitute it.
+The icon slot accepts any brand icon.
 The colour is set on and inherits via currentColor.

 Do / Don't